-Geronimo Lacrosse is a youth lacrosse league owned and operated by Collegiate School for boys and girls in grades 1-6.
+Geronimo Lacrosse is a youth lacrosse league owned and operated by Collegiate School for boys and girls in first through sixth grades.
 Founded in 1995, Geronimo Lacrosse teaches fundamentals and provides organized team play for area youth.
 Our mission is to expose children to the fun game of lacrosse while nurturing individual and team skills with a consistent emphasis on sportsmanship.
-Over 650 players and 100 high school students and adult volunteers participate in Geronimo programs during each spring season.
+Over 900 players and 100 high school students and adult volunteers participate in Geronimo programs during each spring season.

 Our hallmark is the excellent teaching provided by Geronimo coaches, who are volunteers typically with significant college and/or high school playing experience.
 Please check out our programs, and if you have any questions, feel free to email

 With the explosive growth of the sport of lacrosse around the country, the need for knowledgeable and experienced coaches is greater than ever before.
 The US Lacrosse Coaching Education Program is the surest way to access everything you need to know to be a great lacrosse coach.
 Learn the art of effective lacrosse coaching with this nationally-recognized program designed by experts in the field.